DrRobotnik7/horiseon-accessibility/README.md

 - It ensures that people with disabilities can access a website using assistive technologies such as video captions, screen readers, and braille keyboards.
 - Accessibility boosts search engine optimisation.
 Accessible sites are better positioned in search engines like Google.
-- Mitigates against potential future litigation in the evevnt that people with disabilities cannot access the website.
+- Mitigates against potential future litigation in the event that people with disabilities cannot access the website.

 ## Table of Contents